This game is rated PEGI 16

 It's a game that aims to be historically accurate.
 The game plays in turns and chapters.
 Every turn is one week and every chapter is covering a specific period of the Third Reich: Seizure of Power (1933), Peak (1936), War (1940/1941), Collapse (1944/1945).
 Your small group of resistance fighters will not change the outcome of the war, nor will you prevent all of the Nazi’s atrocities, but you can still do everything in your power to save as many lives as you can and oppose the fascist system wherever possible.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Through the Darkest of Times or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Through the Darkest of Times in how they play or their theme.
 These are good alternative games to Through the Darkest of Times, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.